Nestlé USA, Inc. v. John Doe I; Cargill, Inc. v. John Doe I

 The Alien Tort Statute (ATS) allows federal district courts to hear suits challenging “violation[s] of the law of nations.”
 Congress passed the ATS at the Founding to ensure the availability of a federal forum to redress violations of international law.

 In these cases, Petitioners Nestlé USA, Inc., and Cargill, Inc. allegedly aided and abetted in the perpetration of child slavery by cocoa farmers in the Ivory Coast.
 Respondents, former child slaves who were forced to labor on cocoa plantations, sued Nestlé USA and Cargill under the ATS for violating international law.
-But Petitioners argue that the cases against them cannot proceed simply because they are corporations.
+But Petitioners argued that the cases against them could not proceed simply because they are corporations.

 CAC filed a friend-of-the-court brief in support of Respondents.

-Finally, our brief explains that there is no corporate exemption from international laws and norms forbidding the enslavement of children.
-While the Supreme Court has established a high bar for success in suits brought under the ATS, a court should not dismiss an ATS case simply because the defendant is an American corporation.
+Finally, our brief explained that there is no corporate exemption from international laws and norms forbidding the enslavement of children.
+While the Supreme Court has established a high bar for success in suits brought under the ATS, our brief argued that a court should not dismiss an ATS case simply because the defendant is an American corporation.